PDF Privacy: What Happens to Files on Free Online Tools

 The limitation is real: browser-based tools cannot do everything a server can.
 Extremely large files, complex format conversions, and batch automation are areas where server-side processing is still necessary.
 For those cases, choose a tool with explicit data handling commitments — and ideally one that can run on your own infrastructure.

-- Read the retention policy before trusting it: "deleted after one hour" means little if backup retention is indefinite.
+If you do use an upload-based tool, read the retention policy properly — "deleted after one hour" means little if backup retention is indefinite.
 Look for language about backup systems and operational logs, not just the primary file store.
+For EU users, look for explicit EU data residency commitments.
+"GDPR compliant" without EU data residency is a weaker protection than it sounds.

 keptlocal processes all files locally in your browser.
 Browse the tools — and verify with DevTools that nothing leaves your device.